 Boruca have a long tradition of hand-dying yarn of natural dyes from sources including leaves of the sangrilla tree, bark of the carbonero tree, clay, indigo plants and even the ink from a Pacific mollusk.
-After spinning thread from locally grown cotton, they use a loom to weave the thread into bags, belts, purses and more.
+After spinning thread from locally grown cotton, they use a back loom to weave the thread into bags, belts, purses and more.

-We wanted to support them by selling to those that cannot visit their town or buy from local shops.
+We wanted to support them by selling to those that cannot visit their town or from local shops.
 Items have been selected from their hand-woven textiles and we hope you enjoy the quality of their work and their distinctive designs.

 Boruca (also called Brunca, Brunka or Borunca) are a proud indigenous people of Costa Rica.
 Their striking, hand-carved Boruca masks are so popular that imitations are sold throughout the Central American country.
 But the indigenous culture is more than a mask.

 Though the Boruca have kept their identity intact, the Spanish colonization left an influence — most notably through the presence of the Roman Catholic church and its traditions.
 Spanish is now the dominant language in Boruca.

 However, several of the most ancient Boruca traditions are still remembered and practiced today, and can be seen through crafts, legends, and the pride of the Boruca in identity and tradition.

 Boruca’s history hasn’t been easy.
 Eventually, farming alone was not enough to sustain their tribe and the people were experiencing extreme poverty.
 As a result, in 1970 a group of women united together to reclaim the original Boruca crafts and traditions that made their people distinct.
 Over the next 30 years, they had a clear impact on the economy by increasing sales of crafts and focusing on both ecotourism and ethnotourism.